neuromorphs/tonic/docs/datasets.rst

 All the datasets have almost similar API.
 They all have two common arguments:
 ``transform`` and  ``target_transform`` to transform the input and target respectively.

+Events for a sample in both audio and vision datasets are output as numpy arrays with shape (N,E), where N is the number of events and E is the number of event channels.

 .. currentmodule:: tonic.datasets

 Audio datasets
 --------------
+Audio events typically have 3 event channels: time, frequency channel number and polarity.

 Heidelberg Spiking Datasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Spiking Heidelberg Dataset (SHD)